node-hid/node-hid/README.md

 ## Linux-specific Notes

 ### `usage` and `usagePage` device info fields
-  These are not available by default on Linux.
+  These are not available on Linux, only Mac and Windows.
-  For the reason why, see:
-  However, you can use the optional `hidraw` driver type (see below)

 ### hidraw support
   To install node-hid with the `hidraw` driver instead of the default libusb one,